Kimoc/MeshesBasics/README.md

 | 1             |     0,1       |
 | 2             |     1,0       |
 | 3             |     1,1       |
+Having the points isn't enough in Unity.
+We need to fill them out with tirangles.
+In the case of a quad we will need two.
+To create the tirangle we need 3 points(vertex), and its very important in wich order we draw them.
+In this case, we use a clockwise (purple) order to draw both the triangles of the quad.

 The first triangle in order of point(vertex)= 0,1,2 (yellow)* The second triangle is a little more tricky = 1,3,2 (green)*